frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 Implementation
 ==============

-The implementation will be delivered in two phases.

-**Phase 1** will deliver the ``caacl`` plugin and enforcement behaviour.
-This will allow full use of the Certificate Profiles feature (``certprofile`` plugin) even while the ``ca`` plugin is yet to be implemented.

-All actions will apply to the top-level CA; this will be hardcoded or assumed as necessary.
-The schema to support multiple CAs will be implemented in this phase.

-**Phase 2** will deliver the ``ca`` plugin which will provide for the creation and management of sub-CAs.
+The initial implementation will deliver the ``ca`` plugin which will provide for the creation and management of sub-CAs.
 The ``caacl`` plugin will be enhanced with the ability to choose the CAs to which each CA ACL applies.

 **Future work** (`#5011`_) will implement GSSAPI authentication and ACL enforcement in Dogtag and remove ACL enforcement from FreeIPA.
 The